 As a school we are very proud of our Methodist roots and the school retains a Methodist Foundation, whilst also having links with local Anglican churches.
-Revd Emmanuel Aggrey-Ogoe is our school chaplain who leads collective worship, is a school governor and is available for support to all those linked with the school.

 Whole school collective worship is a varied and important time for the school to come together as a community to celebrate and worship, and to acknowledge individual and class achievements.
-While collective worship is of a Christian nature and is based on the teachings of the bible, as well as John Wesley, it also acknowledges other world faiths and is held daily.
+While collective worship is of a Christian nature and is based on the teachings of the bible, as well as John Wesley, it also acknowledges other world faiths.
+There is a celebration each Friday during which we celebrate achievements across the school.